 No other product on the market produces a clearly visible sun located at infinity in a compact form factor with adjustable CCT output.

-For a comparison with the closest competing product, visit this link:
+For a comparison with the closest competing product, visit the Competitor Comparison page.

 How much power is needed to run Virtual Sun?